isabella232/help-7/gitbook/superquery/other-integrations/connect-dynamodb.md

 With DynamoDB connected, you'll be able to:

-* Perform table joins — even across regions.
+* Perform table joins &mdash; even across regions.
 * Run aggregations without any ETL.
-* Export all results — not just one page at a time.
+* Export all results &mdash; not just one page at a time.
 * Get faster Scan results with parallel execution.
 * ...and much more!